Ubi Franklin Escapes Death As Chinese Man Tries To Kill Him With Knives in Lekki, Arrested Afterwards - Nigeria Today

 Ubi Franklin Escapes Death As Chinese Man Tries To Kill Him With Knives in Lekki, Arrested Afterwards

-Triple MG boss, Ubi Franklin has narrated how he almost got killed by a Chinese man at Lifemate Furniture, Palms Shopping Mall in Lekki today because he said “See this Chinese man o”..
+Triple MG boss/CEO of Made Men Music, Ubi Franklin who doubles as Tekno’s manager has narrated how he almost got killed by a Chinese man at Lifemate Furniture, Palms Shopping Mall.

+He said the Chinese man almost stabbed him with two knives, but for the intervention of his cousin.

 Read his story below;

-Earlier today I was at LIFEMATE furniture show room at the palms Lekki to enquire about a service I paid for that wasn’t attended to.
-I was then asked by a junior staff (Nigerian) to speak
+Earlier today I was at LIFEMATE furniture show room at the palms Lekki to enquire about a

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.